He has told you, O mortal, what is good;

 At the center of God’s kingdom is relationship.
-God created humanity, not for his own personal pleasure or gain, but out of love and desire for relationship.
+God created humanity, not for God’s own personal pleasure or gain, but out of love and desire for relationship.
 God created us for relationship with God and with each other.
 That is part of what it means to be created in the image of God.
 It means we are in relationship with God and can extend that relationship to others.

 So, when we read Micah, or any of the prophets, we read of God’s people rejecting God.
 God called a people to restored relationship, and they chose to reject it.
 They continued to live in broken relationship, while thinking that if they prayed the right prayers and offered the right sacrifices, they were okay.
 But God does not care about the act of sacrifice or the words of a prayer unless our hearts are in the right place.
 God wants relationship.
 It is against this backdrop of rejection that God speaks to God’s people through Micah.

 At the beginning of Micah 6, God is putting the people of Israel on trial.
 God reminds them of all these things they have done which are not in accordance with the covenant God made with them, and which are going against the definition of what it means to be the people of God.
 God is reminding God’s people that their religion is worthless if they are not actually in relationship with God.
 In verses 6 and 7 God reminds the people that empty words, hypocritical actions, and hollow sacrifices are worth nothing.
 The true definition of religion, the true definition of what it means to be a people of God, is to do justice, love mercy, and walk humbly with God.